 Slovenian or Slovene?

 I’ve already used Slovene and Slovenian above.
 So which is it?
 Either!
+They both mean the same thing and it is just personal preference.

 Where is Slovenian spoken?